JennyLi623/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Please describe and document your process.**\*\*

+MACHINE: Hello, I am the Auto milktea machine.Please insert your card to begin!

+USER:    (Insert card)

+MACHINE: Received!
+Now please select the milktea you want by telling me the number at the bottom of the machine.

+USER: Three!

+MACHINE: Got it!
+You selected strawberry milktea.
+To change to another one, say "0".
+Otherwise, choose your level of sweetness by telling me the number to continue.

+USER: Two!

+MACHINE: 25% sweetness!
+Now, choose your level of ice by telling me the number to continue.

+USER: One!

+MACHINE: No ice!
+Now, choose your Add-ons by telling me the number to continue.

+USER: One, two, four!

+MACHINE: Boba, pudding, and cream foam.
+Here is a summary of your orders: You ordered one strawberry milktea with 25% sweetness, no ice and with boba, pudding and cream foam as add-ons.
+Please confirm to complete the order by saying 1.

+USER: One!

+MACHINE: Milketea preparing ~ ~ ~

+MACHINE: Your milktea is ready!
+Thank you for your visit!

+***Basically, I write out the options in cards and write out the senteces the machine asks in a google doc and went through this a couple of times to modify the phrases and complete the function.***

 ### Acting out the dialogue

 Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
 Please record this interaction (for example, using Zoom's record feature).

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

+***When acted out, the situation is more complicated then I once thought.
+The user may regret a choice after she made other choices and may even say that "Ehh, actually I want to change to oringinal milktea and keep all other options as they are" only before checkout which there is no way my current machine can finish that***

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!